 So, it is the best of all worlds, and it will be found in new Porsche and Ferrari turbo engines.
 The back badge is typical of vehicle firms, which prefer to brag about themselves.

-If you wish to purchase a car with the Ecotec 1.4l turbo engine reliability, seek one that is newer than 2016 and does not include the start/stop feature.
+If you wish to purchase a car with the Ecotec 1.4l turbo engine that is more reliable, seek one that is newer than 2016 and does not include the start/stop feature.

 The second-generation Ecotec 1.4L turbo debuted in 2016.